Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 In a separate bowl add the cinnamon sugar and set aside.

-Add a sheet of parchment paper to each baking sheet for the cookie dough balls.
+Add a sheet of parchment to each baking sheet for the cookie dough balls.
 The cookies should be in a single layer and approximately an inch apart.

-Wait for the smell of your chewy pumpkin snickerdoodles as they bake for 15 minutes.
+Add each parchment paper cookie sheet to the preheated oven.
+Wait, for the amazing smell of your brown butter snickerdoodle cookies as they bake for 15 minutes.

-Remove the chewy cookies and let them cool completely on a wire rack.
+When the timer goes off carefully remove them from the oven.
+Let the cookies sit on the pan for two minutes.
+Remove the cookies and let them cool completely on a wire rack.

 Notes